 What if my room’s shape makes the outlet placements uneven?

-The code provides room to be flexible - outlets can be up to 12 inches from their designated placement marks.
+The code allows for flexibility—outlets can be up to 12 inches from their designated placement marks.
 GFCI outlet options mean one device can protect downstream outlets within 6 feet on the same separate circuit.
-Use your best judgement for safety and functionality if room layout poses challenges.
+If room layout poses challenges, use your best judgment for safety and functionality.